khanh27202/web-app-project/walkthroughs/part-1-setup/github-setup.md

 ## Tell git Who You Are

 Before you can do anything else with git, you need to tell it who you are, so it knows who to attribute commits to.
-First set your email (make sure to use the same email as your GitHub account, and not your `@google.com` one):
+First set your email (the one you used with your GitHub account):

 ```bash
 git config --global user.email "you@example.com"